jruels/docker-kube-admin/labs/images/04_images_lab1.md

 5. Deploy a container from the newly created image, this container will create a read/write layer above the previous layer which carries the installed WordPress CLI.
     `docker run -d -P --name wpaio2 <dockerhubusername>/wordpress-cli:aio-manual  `

-6. Run the following to get the dynamic port mapping of the newly deployed container.
-    `docker port wpaio2`
-Two ports will be listed:
-    ```
-    3306/tcp -> 0.0.0.0:32769
-    80/tcp -> 0.0.0.0:32770
-    ```
-7. In a web browser, navigate to http://`<IP_Address>`:port using the local host IP address of your machine and the port mapped to 80/tcp from the previous step (i.e. 32770).

-8. Configure WordPress again with the same credentials as before:
-    `Username: root`
-    `Password: root`

-9. Test the install again with the same execute command as before:
+6. Test the install again with the same execute command as before:
     `docker exec wpaio2 wp theme list --allow-root --path='/var/www/html'`
 The output should remain the same:
     ```